timiskhakov/timiskhakov.github.io/_posts/2022-04-29-programming-guitar-music.md

 $$ y(n) = x(n) - x(n - int(\beta N + \frac 1 2)) $$

-Coefficient `β` is actually responsible for the pick position.
+Coefficient `β` is responsible for the pick position.
 We will be using value `0.1` indicating picking near the guitar's sound hole.
 The filter would be represented in code as another function:

 ```go
 const beta = 0.1